lbeique/trash-queens/README.md

 ## Challenges
 Throughout the whole project, we were faced with a multitude of challenges:
-- Creating our assets
+- Creating all assets from scratch
-- Designing and planning the app
+- Designing the frames and planning the user flow
-- We had under one week to build the app
+- Time constraint of under one week to build the app

 ## Instructions
 ### How to run the app: